d12frosted/elpa-mirror/gnu/denote-readme.txt

         option]).
 Available candidates for templates are specified in the user option `denote-templates'.

-        This is equivalent to calling `denote' when `denote-prompts' is set to `'(template title keywords)'.
+        This is the equivalent of calling `denote' when `denote-prompts' has the `template' prompt appended to its existing prompts.

         The `denote-create-note-with-template' is an alias of the command `denote-template', meant to help with discoverability.